junxit/us-congress-bills-116/metadata.md

 - 2019-05-14 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H3756-3757)
 - 2019-05-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H3756-3757)
 - 2019-05-15 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2020-07-22 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2020-12-14 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson with an amendment in the nature of a substitute.
+With written report No. 116-323.
+- 2020-12-14 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson with an amendment in the nature of a substitute.
+With written report No. 116-323.
+- 2020-12-14 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 626.